 Programs & Exhibitions

 The upper portion of Bird Hallway has an array of two centuries of the world’s birds illustrating many topics: Endangered and Extinct Species, Flightlessness, Tropical Rainforests, Birds of Paradise, Sexual Dimorphism, Avian Reproduction, Aquatic Birds, Adaptations for Feeding, and Defining Species.
-The lower hallway mostly displays non-passerines (non-perching birds) found in Pennsylvania: ducks, raptors, herons, doves and shorebirds, gallinaceous birds (ground-feeding game birds), and more.
+The lower hallway mostly displays non-passerines (non-perching birds) found in Pennsylvania: ducks, raptors, herons, doves, and shorebirds, gallinaceous birds (ground-feeding game birds), and more.

-Many of the natural history habitat groups in the Hall of North American Widlife have birds placed in many of the large mammal-dominated cases.
+Many of the natural history habitat groups in the Hall of North American Wildlife have birds in the large mammal-dominated cases.
 Often the birds play a major role, as in the Glacier Bear Group with the excellent rendition of a bald eagle defending his food.
 In other dioramas, the birds blend in with the habitat and do not draw attention to their presence, such as the bohemian waxwings in the Mountain Caribou Group.
 In any of these areas, visitors are drawn into the habitat and can easily imagine visiting the landscapes.
 This is especially true of the Kodiak Bear Group, in which the foreground of the diorama extends into the room and sounds of gulls can be heard, with one gull circling above with no visible support.